Active sorting of particles as an illustration of the Gibbs mixing paradox: Introduction

-The resolution to the Gibbs Mixing Paradox is widely held to be quantum mechanical \cite{Sa+06,Mat08,Kar07,For13,Da+11,Stu03,Tuc10,Hua87,Rei98} (see also further discussion in \cite{Pau73,B-N07,Swe15}).
-However, this point of view conspicuously fails to account for the usefulness and accuracy of statistical mechanics in the context of classical systems, such as colloids or proteins.
+While the resolution to the Gibbs Mixing Paradox is widely held to be quantum mechanical \cite{Sa+06,Mat08,Kar07,For13,Da+11,Stu03,Tuc10,Hua87,Rei98} (see also further discussion in \cite{Pau73,B-N07,Swe15}), this point of view conspicuously fails to account for the usefulness and accuracy of statistical mechanics in the context of classical systems, such as colloids or proteins.
 Such particles are not strictly identical, yet may still be treated as such \cite{Les80} -- a fact compellingly emphasised in recent works \cite{Fre14,C+M15}.
-In this context, the unsettling discontinuity of the Gibbs Paradox, between distinguishable and indistinguishable particles, arises from the temptation to regard entropy as an absolute quantifier of a system's properties, rather than a function of a \textit{macrostate} \cite{Kam84,Blumenfeld,Jay96,T+C02}.
+In this context, the unsettling discontinuity of the Gibbs Paradox, between distinguishable and indistinguishable particles, arises from the temptation to regard entropy as an absolute quantifier of a system's properties, rather than a function of the chosen {macrostate} \cite{Kam84,Blumenfeld,Jay96,T+C02}.
 In fact, particle identity is merely one component of the macrostate, to be included whenever necessary.
 This is especially clear for classical particles, which are always distinguishable in principle \cite{Fon64,V+D11}.

 Macrostates, the dichotomy between distinguishable and indistinguishable particles, and even entropy itself, are some of the idealisations employed by equilibrium statistical mechanics.
-We ask to what extent these idealisations are applicable in case of real colloids or proteins: such particles may be so similar that distinguishing them, although possible in principle, may be {difficult} and prone to \textit{mistakes}.
+It is these idealisations that give rise to the Gibbs Paradox, and so in this work, we ask to what extent they are applicable in case of real thermal particles (like colloids or proteins) which may be so similar that distinguishing them, although possible in principle, may be {difficult} for a given apparatus and prone to {errors}.
+We may then consider a continuum between particles being distinguishable and indistinguishable.